British Rowing: Juniors

-There are a number of junior categories (J12, J13, J14, J15, J16, J17 and J18).
-The number represents the age competitors must be younger than, before the first day of September preceding the event.
-Sweep oar rowing is only allowed at J15 and older for both boys and for girls, due to possible issues of asymmetric muscle development (coxswains excepted).
+There are a number of junior age bands (J12, J13, J14, J15, J16, J17 and J18).
+The number represents the age competitors must be younger than, before the 1st of September preceding the competition.
+Sweep oar rowing is only allowed at J15 and older for both boys and for girls, due to possible issues of asymmetric muscle development.
+The cox of a junior crew must also be a junior, but can be from any age band.

 Coaching awards

 British Rowing has an awards scheme for coaching that up until 2005 consisted of the Instructor's Award, Bronze Award, Silver Award and finally the Gold Award.
 These were overhauled in 2006 as qualifications were brought in line with the Sportscoach UK system that many other sports in the UK have adopted.
 British Rowing now offers the Level 2 (Session Coach and Club Coach), Level 3 (Senior Club Coach) and Level 4 (Advanced Coach) coaching awards and other related workshops and training courses.

 Nautilus Rowing Club

 British Rowing occasionally fields boats under the name of the Nautilus Rowing Club (boat code NAU).